acq3047/hangman272/README.md

 ### Task 2: Create the methods for running the checks

-In this task, we willproceed to create a method that will ask the user to guess a letter and another method that will check if the guess is in the word.
+In the upcoming task, we implement two methods within the **Hangman** class in the upcoming task.
+The first method will prompt the user to input a letter as their guess, while the second method will verify whether the guessed letter is present in the word.

+***Breakdown list:***
 1. Define a method called **check_guess** which has *guess* as parameter.
     - Convert the guessed letter to lower case.
     - Create an if statement that checks if the guess is in the word.